Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Experiments

 \subsection{Effect of JL Embeddings on Least Squares Solutions}

-In this section, the first sample of the MRI data is used in the experiments.
-First, it is shown that this MRI sample has a relatively low-rank CP representation by calculating its CP reconstruction error for various values of rank.
+In this section, the first sample of the three MRI data samples is used in the experiments.
+First, it is shown that this MRI sample has a relatively low-rank CP representations by plotting its CP reconstruction error for various values of rank.
 Next, the effect of modewise JL on least squares solutions is investigated by solving for the coefficients of the CP decomposition of the MRI sample in a least squares problem.
-This will be done by performing modewise JL on the data, which we call compressed least squares, and will be compared with the case where a regular least squares problem is solved.
+This will be done by performing $1$-stage (modewise) and $2$-stage JL on the data, which we call compressed least squares, and will be compared with the case where a regular uncompressed least squares problem is solved instead.